 Natsume and Miko's grandfathers killed the families of Aya's parents, so they started the Martial Hearts tournament specifically to target their children.
 One generation later, Natsume and Miko themselves, upon learning what the fuck had gone down, orchestrate the aforementioned copycat crime ring just to get back at Aya for what had happened to their mothers.
 This fucks up her brain so badly, the series ends with her trying to put an end to the Cycle of Revenge once and for all before it gets any worse than just "an eye for an eye [leaving] everybody blind".

 Dr. Hell from Mazinger Z killed a dog when he was a little child because he thought the mutt was glaring at him.
 You could tell his sanity was already very strained back then.
-Also, he was abused by everybody when he was young, and he thinks to Take Over the World and enslave the humanity is a proper punishment for wrongs that were made several decades ago for other people.
+Also, he was abused by everybody when he was young, so naturally, making plans to Take Over the World and enslave all of humanity is a proper punishment for wrongs that were made several decades ago by other people.

 Narutaru's villains love this trope.
 For starters, Satomi Ozawa develops a murderous grudge against the heroine that started just because she made fun of the name of her school.
 Later in the manga, Naozumi Sudo shoots two delinquents to death just for throwing a bag of trash in a river...

-And it seems that Uchiha Sasuke is following after his ancestor in the 'disproportionate retribution' department.
-How?
-Well, after Finding out that Itachi was under orders by Danzou, Sarutobi, Koharu, and Homura to execute the Uchiha clan for treason and an attempted coup that would result in a costly civil war, he apparently decides to MURDER EVERYONE!
-Danzou, Homura, Koharu, the villagers of Konoha (who had no idea about the attempted coup, much less that Itachi's genocidal actions were sanctioned), innocent samurai who are only doing their job, etc. Apparently the only way to make everything better is to go on a genocidal rampage that would make Pain green with envy.
+In Naruto Uchiha Sasuke after finding out that Itachi was under orders by Danzo, Sarutobi, Koharu, and Homura to execute the Uchiha clan for treason and an attempted coup that would result in a costly civil war, he apparently decides to MURDER EVERYONE!
+Danzo, Homura, Koharu, the villagers of Konoha (who had no idea about the attempted coup, much less that Itachi's genocidal actions were sanctioned), innocent samurai who are only doing their job, etc. Apparently the only way to make everything better is to go on a genocidal rampage that would make Pain green with envy.